A back spasm is a condition where the muscles of the lower back contract or become tense.

 Classification of Lumbar Muscle Spasm

 Back spasms can be divided into the following two categories:

-1) Acute Lumbar Muscle Spasm
+1) Acute Lumbar Muscle Spasms

-2) Chronic Lumbar Muscle Spasm
+2) Chronic Lumbar Muscle Spasms

-Five Tips to Manage Lower Back Spasm
+Five Tips to Manage Lower Back Spasms

 2) Heat or Ice Application

 Both hot and cold fomentation application is helpful for this condition.
 Heat improves blood circulation towards the affected muscles and thus pain is reduced.
 A cold pad reduces the inflammation and in turn pain is relieved.

 OTC pain-relieving medication may be helpful temporarily in relieving back pain, but it does not provide immediate relief and only slows down the spasm within 50-60 minutes.

 We always advise you to please consult your health provider before taking any medicine.